Abdul Khaliq Hussaini

 Abdul Khaliq Hussaini is an ambassador for peace, journalist, social and community activist.
 Currently, he works as an international affairs journalist for Khaama Press, a leading news agency for Afghanistan.
 He was also a candidate of the Wolesi Jirga, the lower house of Afghanistan's National Assembly, for Kabul Province in 2018.
-He has secured 3000 supporter votes in his favour.
+He secured 3,000 votes.

 Early life and education

 Hussaini spent his childhood in Kabul, the capital of Afghanistan.
-He was 12 when he lost his father, MR. Abdul Hussain.
-Due to the civil wars in Kabul, he could not continue his school in Afghanistan and had to migrate to the neighboring country, Pakistan where he finished his high school at Imam Hussain High School in Peshawar, Pakistan.
-After the fall of Taliban regime, he returned to Kabul, but could not restart his education until the year 2014 when he joined Istiqlal University to Study Law and Political Science.
+He was 12 when he lost his father, Abdul Hussain.
+Due to the civil wars in Kabul, he could not continue his school in Afghanistan and had to migrate to the neighboring Pakistan, where he finished his high school at Imam Hussain High School in Peshawar.
+After the fall of Taliban regime, he returned to Kabul, but could not restart his education until the year 2014 when he joined Istiqlal University to study Law and Political Science.
 He obtained a BA degree from Istiqlal University in early 2018.

 Social and Cultural Activities

-Mr. Hussaini has been interested to work with the community from childhood.
-This led him to lead over one thousand volunteers at National Solidarity Party of Afghanistan from 2002 to 2017.
-He has played a significant role in supporting the young people's voice during the Afghanistan presidential elections 2009, 2014, and 2019.
-He was head of a group of over 1000 volunteers who worked in support of democracy in Afghanistan.
+Mr. Hussaini has been interested in working with the community from childhood.
+This led him to head over 1,000 volunteers at National Solidarity Party of Afghanistan from 2002 to 2017, in support of democracy in Afghanistan.
+He played a significant role in supporting the young people's voice during the Afghanistan presidential elections of 2009, 2014, and 2019.
 Hussaini received several letters of appreciation from national and international organizations and the government of Afghanistan for his contribution in support of election and democracy.